 Applying to the Clinical Program

-The deadline for submission of all materials to the Clinical PhD program is December 1.
-Applications must be submitted online (see the GRS Graduate Admissions website for the online application), and must include a personal statement, letters of recommendation, GRE scores and transcripts.
+The deadline for submission of applications to the Clinical Psychology Doctoral Program is 11:59 PM, EST on December 1st.
+The application and all required credentials must be received by the graduate school by this deadline.
+Applications must be submitted online (please see the GRS admissions website for the online application), and must include a personal statement, at least 3 letters of recommendation, GRE scores and transcripts.
 Please note that you must enter the program name (Clinical) under specialization in the online application.

 Given the large number of applications we receive and the expense you incur by applying to multiple programs, we offer what guidance we can as to how you might assess your “fit” with the program and your general chances of acceptance.

-From 2004 to 2009, we received an average of approximately 600 applications per year and accepted an average of 10 students per year.
+From 2009 to 2015, we received an average of approximately 700 applications per year and accepted an average of 8 students per year.
 In this competitive process, virtually all the accepted students met a number of criteria.
-As detailed on the Full Disclosure document, the successful applicants in those years had a combined average Verbal and Quantitative score of 1300, and an undergraduate GPA averaging 3.6.
+The successful applicants in those years had a combined average Verbal and Quantitative score of 1300, and an undergraduate GPA averaging 3.6.
 Most of the successful applicants had scores and grades within a small range around these numbers.

 - David Barlow